Faculty Member

 - Kijibashik: Turn It Around – Stories from Previously Incarcerated Indigenous Moms & Mom-Figures.
 The National Inquiry into Missing and Murdered Indigenous Women and Girls (2019) found to break the cycle of criminalization and over-incarceration, Indigenous communities must be given the capacity, resources, and support necessary to inform meaningful and sustainable programming that aids women in the transition from prison to society.
 This project has identified the mental, spiritual, physical, and relational implications of incarceration for Indigenous mothers.
 In collaboration with Indigenous women, Elders, Healers, several key Indigenous organizations, and researchers, the knowledge generated will inform the development of programs and services that support Indigenous mothers transitioning out of prison from a gender-inclusive and community-led perspective.

 - New Respect Online Cultural Safety Training with Profession-Specific Modules: This project has been co-developed with the Indigenous Content Committee comprised of Elders, Senators and Knowledge Keepers.
 The foundational modules lead to profession-specific modules.
-We have begun a pilot with U of T faculty, staff and students in Factor-Inwash Faculty of Social Work, Lawrence Bloomberg Faculty of Nursing, Dalla Lana School of Public Health, and specific areas at Temerty Faculty of Medicine during 2022.

 - Akiikaa: Land Based Learning and Health and Well-being.
 This project provides land-based learning opportunities to learners at different stages of their learning journey to determine the impact that it has on the social, physical, emotional, mental, and spiritual health.
 We are also interested in examining the attitudes before and after learning with Elders and Knowledge Keepers with Land-As-Teacher.